fortythreesam/FourthYearProject/report/report.md

 Due to the above problems, it is unlikely that this process as a whole would have a place in any full built systems.
 Even with the above downsides, the results shown here could prove useful when trying to optimize the denoising results as much as possible.
 If a programme requires that the filtered image needs to be improved as much as possible then this method of denoising could push the reults even further then standard methods.

 One way in which this method could be used in a more viable way is to build up an index that maps filter pairs to estimated noise levels and weak/rich texture patch percent intervals.
 This will remove all the time of execution for the running of the EA and allow for an optimal pair to be selected immediately.
 Since high levels of gaussian noise do not occur naturally then the issue of innacurate weak textures being selected is reduced.
-All that is left to compute is the weak texture mask and the denoised image, which are not too intense on a single image.
+All that is left to compute is the weak texture mask and the denoised image, which is not too intensive on a single image.

+$$\pagebreak$$

 ## References